 The earth has yielded its increase.

 It remains a great wonder that I can plant one kernel of corn, and four months later be enjoying a cob with about 800 pips; we call our veggie patch the Garden Cathedral; some would feel closer to God on the land than in a church.

 Enjoy this ancient rendering of Psalm 67 by King's College.

-Psalms of victory lyrics tell of how the lines fall in pleasant places for those who's hope is in almighty God.
+Psalms of victory lyrics tell of how the lines fall in pleasant places for those whose hope is in almighty God.

-It's a similar theme to 'be still and no that I am God.'
-Not something we humans find easy; we like to be the ones talking and telling God what he must do.
+It is a similar theme to be still and know that I am God.
+That is not something we humans find easy; we like to be the ones talking and telling him what he must do.